harshi0102/todolist/README.md

 -  By default new tasks should have the property `completed` set to `false` and the property index set to the value of the new array length (i.e. if you're adding a 5th task to the list, the index of that task should equal to 5).
 -  Deleting a task should update all remaining items' indexes, so they represent the current list order and are unique.
 - All changes to the To Do List should be saved in local storage.

+Interactive list (step 3):

+- Add a new JavaScript files and import it as a module:
+- it will contain methods related to the status updates (`completed`: `true` / `false`).
+- Add event listener to the checkbox (`change`).
+- Update items object's value for `completed` key upon user actions.
+- Store the updated array of items in local storage, so the user gets the correct list values after the page reloads.

 ## 🛠 Built With <a name="built-with"></a>